Categories: Tech & Society

 “Right now in one of those classrooms there are students wresting with how to turn their big idea — their Intel or Instagram — into a big business,” Obama said.
 “We’re giving them all the skills they need to figure that out, but then we’re going to turn around and tell them to start that business and create those jobs in India or China or Mexico or someplace else.
 That’s not how you grow new industries in America.
 That’s how you give new industries to our competitors.”

-In Congress, a bipartisan group of senators introduced bill last year to create a startup visa for foreign-born entrepreneurs.
+In Congress, a bipartisan group of senators introduced a bill last year to create a startup visa for foreign-born entrepreneurs.
 But the bill failed to pass, and its prospects remain uncertain because changes to immigration policy remain politically controversial.

 For years, immigrant entrepreneurs have propelled the growth of Silicon Valley, building some of the most successful tech companies in the world.
 Their companies have generated sizable economic benefits.
 Last year, engineering and technology companies founded in the United States employed about 560,000 workers and generated $63 billion in sales, according to Vivek Wadhwa, a professor at the Pratt School of Engineering at Duke University who researches high-tech immigration.
 About a quarter of those companies had at least one foreign-born founder.